ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

     <br>

 The `Windows Terminal <https://docs.microsoft.com/en-us/windows/terminal/>`_ is an application that integrates multiple shells into a single console.
-Considering that Windows ships by default with two shells (``CMD`` and ``PowerShell``).
-If :ref:`WSL2` is installed, a Linux shell is added too.
+Windows ships by default with two shells (``CMD`` and ``PowerShell``).
+If :ref:`WSL2` is installed, a Linux shell is added.
 Hence, the goal of the ``Windows Terminal`` is to collect and manage all shell sessions in a single program.

 Installation
 ~~~~~~~~~~~~